Next Steps for Transfer Huskies

 Ready to make it official?
 Taking these steps promptly gives you better access to scholarships, Orientation dates, classes and housing room selection.

-Step 1: Confirm your intent to enroll and pay the enrollment fee.
+Step 1: Confirm your intent to enroll and pay your enrollment fee.

 Declare yourself an official Huskie.
 Log in to MyNIU using your NIU account ID (Z-ID).
 Choose the Admissions tile and select “Confirm Intent to Enroll.”
 Pay your nonrefundable enrollment fee ($85).
-You can even spread out your payments so you can pay what you can, when you can.
-Please note, you must pay the fee in full before you can register for Orientation.
+If you need to spread out your payments, you can.
+You must pay your fee in full before you can register for Orientation.

 We sent information about your Z-ID to the personal email address you used when you applied to NIU.
-See information on activating your NIU account ID and accessing MyNIU.
+Learn more about activating your NIU account ID and accessing MyNIU.

 Step 2: Get in the habit of checking your NIU email account regularly.